 What PlateJoy got right

 PlateJoy is gone.
 The domain doesn't resolve, the app was pulled from the Play Store, and customer support has been a dial tone since 2023.
-But before it collapsed, PlateJoy was one of the better meal planning services available.
+But before the acquisition shut it down, PlateJoy was one of the better meal planning services available.

 Founded in 2012 by Christina Bognet, an MIT neuroscience graduate and Y Combinator alum, PlateJoy had the most detailed onboarding quiz in the category.
 Over 50 data points covering dietary restrictions, medical conditions, family size, cooking skill, kitchen appliances, and time constraints.
 It supported 14+ diets (vegan, keto, paleo, Mediterranean, low-FODMAP, diabetic-friendly) and generated weekly plans with automatic grocery lists connected to Instacart and Amazon Fresh.